- Public Library

 The Library provides 24 hour access to its website.
 This resource provides patrons with access to the Library's schedule of events, information about the Library, copies of Library policies and links to other resources.

 Destruction of Library property is unlawful and offenders will be prosecuted.

 Violation of this policy will result in loss of access to electronic resources, possible loss of Library borrowing privileges, and/or referral to law enforcement.

 Illegal acts involving the Library's Internet connection may be subject to prosecution by Federal, State or local authorities.

 Requests to reserve the University Park Public Library Community Room can be made through the Resident Online Center.
 A Meeting Room Application, available through the Resident Online Center, must be completed.
 When a request is made, library staff or the Resident Online Center will inform the requester that their reservation is not valid until approved by the Library Director.
 The Library Director or designee will review the request and determine whether the use is appropriate.
 Use of the room for social events such as parties, showers, family reunions, receptions, and weddings will not be approved.
-No selling, delivery of paid services, contract negotiations, money exchange, or financial transactions will be allowed in any meeting rooms without written authorization from the Library Director.

 Failure to comply with Meeting Room policies and Meeting Room Instructions (Appendix A) may result in the suspension of rental privileges.
 Applications may be rejected, and previously granted permission withdrawn, for violation of policies and procedures.
 All City of University Park Code of Ordinances apply to purposes and signage for the use of the Library's meeting rooms.